Zlatan Ibrahimovic Net Worth

-Ibrahimović is one of ten players to have made 100 or more appearances for the Swedish national team, over a 15-year international career.
+Ibrahimović is one of 10 players to have made 100 or more appearances for the Swedish national team.
 He is the country's all-time leading goalscorer with 62 goals.

 On October 8, 2019, a statue of Ibrahimović was unveiled in his hometown, outside Malmö's Stadion.
 The statue is 8 feet 9 inches tall and weighs almost 1,100 pounds.